 What is acrylamide?

-Acrylamide is a chemical used primarily as a building block in making polyacrylamide and acrylamide copolymers.
+Acrylamide is a chemical used primarily to make substances called polyacrylamide and acrylamide copolymers.
 Polyacrylamide and acrylamide copolymers are used in many industrial processes, such as the production of paper, dyes, and plastics, and in the treatment of drinking water and wastewater, including sewage.
 They are also found in consumer products, such as caulking, food packaging, and some adhesives.
-Trace amounts of acrylamide generally remain in these products.